thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/plugins/cloudflare-workers.md

 ## Advanced - Fetching location

 If you want to have more control over how grid-awareness is applied to your site, you can use this plugin in conjunction with the core [Grid-aware Websites](https://github.com/thegreenwebfoundation/grid-aware-websites) library.

+First, install the Grid-aware Websites library ([see steps](/thegreenwebfoundation/grid-aware-websites/README.md)).
+After you have installed the `@greenweb/grid-aware-websites` package, you can use this plugin to:

+- Fetch the location of a user based from the Cloudflare request.

 You can use this plugin to fetch the country of a website visitor.
 This information can then be passed into the `@greenweb/grid-aware-websites` library to enable it to retrieve data about the user's energy grid and make a determination if grid-aware website changes should be applied.